 That Friday afternoon, they had a rare meeting among their group.
 It was a large gathering too, not the small one of recent.
-Of course, there were several missing members, but that inevitable.
+Of course, there were several missing members, but that was inevitable.
 It was at East Shore Café—and not at Tony’s.

 “I think your place is jinxed,” Ehlo said as soon as Tony showed up with Esther.